 We believe that the students of a Bible college should be committed Christians seeking a higher level of biblical/theological understanding for the purpose of fulfilling a call to serve the most high God.
+We believe that this can be achieved through attendance and study in class (and online) and the student's active participation in the Ministry Formation Program (Practical

+Christian Service).
+This program helps the student apply biblical principles and textbook/classroom knowledge to the real world of ministry.
 These basic principles provide the foundation for the existence and future development of HBC.